 Dr. Isles and other researchers have shown that abnormal placental function can have profound consequences for brain and behavioral development in the offspring, and that abnormal signaling from the fetal placenta can also have consequences for maternal brain and behavior, which in turn may impact offspring neurodevelopment.
-This project examines the role of PWS genes in the placenta to understand how they contribute to brain development and behavior.
+This project examines the role of genes in the placenta that are implicated in both Prader-Willi syndrome (PWS) and Schaaf-Yang syndrome (SYS) to understand how they contribute to brain development and behavior.
 As a first step, the research team will generate a detailed map of PWS gene expression in the placenta, as well as examine the structure and physiology of the placenta in a mouse model of PWS.

 Dr. Theresa Strong, Director of Research Programs, shares details on this project in this short video clip.